How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Protip: Prepare templates

-At the same time, everyone in your team must be able to find the latest version of these templates.
+Everyone on your team must be able to find the latest version of these templates.
 So rather than maintaining a disorganized template library, create a brand asset library that gives all your team members easy and on-demand access to all the brand assets in one place.

 Style Guide